 Yes!
-As long as you use a natural sweetener like one of the ones listed below.
-The fact that it is high in fat and low in carbs makes it completely keto-approved.
+As long as you use a natural sweetener mentioned in the recipe, the mousse remains high in fat and low in carbs.

-There are 3g of carbs per serving and 1g of fiber.
-Meaning there are only 2g net carbs per serving in this keto chocolate mousse recipe.
+There are 3g of carbs per serving and 1g of fiber (meaning there are only 2g of net carbs per serving).
 I divide it into six equal-sized servings.
 Also, the heavy whipping cream, butter, and cream cheese add 25g of fat, making this keto dessert the perfect sweet fat bomb.